demisto/content/Packs/DemistoRESTAPI/Scripts/script-DemistoLogsBundle_README.md

-Gets the Cortex XSOAR Log Bundle to the War Room.
+Gets the Demisto Log Bundle to the War Room.

 ## Script Data
 ---